Clackamas County enacts vehicle registration fee

 "I understand where you're coming from with these fees, but every month I am signing checks to government agencies for this fee, that fee, this registration," he said.
 "When does it stop?
 You've got to draw the line."

-Janelle Lawrence, executive director of Oregon Impact and chair of the Drive to Zero advisory committee, expressed her support of the ordinance because of the improvements to safety it would provide.
+But Janelle Lawrence, executive director of Oregon Impact and chair of the Drive to Zero advisory committee, expressed her support for the ordinance because of the improvements to safety it would provide.

 "Bringing down fatalities requires considerable investments.
 Adding additional funding through the VRF increases the number of people who arrive home safely to their families each night," she said.

 Oregon City resident William Gifford also encouraged the commission to enact the fee.

 "I haven't heard anyone say the roads don't need repair," he said.